wagov/wasocshared/docs/advisories/20231207001-Atlassian-RCE-Vulnerabilities.md

 ## Overview

-Atlassian has released security fixes for RCE (Remote Code Execution) vulnerabilities in multiple products as part of their [**December 2023 Security Advisories**](https://confluence.atlassian.com/security/december-2023-security-advisories-overview-1318892103.html)
+Atlassian has released security fixes for RCE (Remote Code Execution) vulnerabilities in multiple products and relevant mitigations as part of their [**December 2023 Security Advisories**](https://confluence.atlassian.com/security/december-2023-security-advisories-overview-1318892103.html)

 ## What is vulnerable?